-As urban freight transportation continues to grow, cities around the world are tightening regulations on conventional heavy-duty vehicles in order to foster cleaner, safer and healthier cities.
-To comply with these regulations and actively contribute to a better and more sustainable world, there is a need for businesses to make the switch to intelligent electric freight operations.
+In order to foster cleaner, safer and healthier cities, governments around the world are reinforcing regulations on conventional heavy-duty vehicles.
+To comply with these requirements and actively contribute to a better and more sustainable world, there is a need for businesses to make the switch to intelligent electric freight operations.
 In Germany, REWE is leading the change.

 REWE: Early adopters of electric freight

 REWE Markt is one of the leading companies in the German food retail sector with 3,800 stores.
 As a leader within sustainability, REWE aims to make its product ranges increasingly ecologically and socially responsible through tight collaboration with suppliers across the entire value chain.
 As part of this, the retailer is on a mission toward decarbonizing its transportation of goods – and in March 2023, it entered into a partnership with Einride.

 For the initial deployment, a connected fleet of Einride electric trucks is transporting supplies to over 300 supermarkets in Berlin and Brandenburg.
 With this setup, roughly 8% of REWE’s transports within Region East have been electrified, resulting in savings of up to 189 tonnes of CO2e per year.